ansible/tower-cli/README.md

 CLI invocation looks like this:

     # list subcommands
-    awx-cli --help
+    tower-cli --help

     # run a command (no config file)
-    awx-cli version --username admin --password password --server http://172.16.177.238
+    tower-cli version --username admin --password password --server http://172.16.177.238

     # run a command (config file)
-    awx-cli version
+    tower-cli version

 Here is an example of launching a job template to run an ansible playbook.
-The system will prompt for any parameters set to 'ASK' in AWX, so be sure all of this information is filled in if you are using this from a system like Jenkins or cron.
+The system will prompt for any parameters set to 'ASK' in Tower, so be sure all of this information is filled in if you are using this from a system like Jenkins or cron.
 All we need to specify is the template ID.

-    awx-cli joblaunch --template 5
+    tower-cli joblaunch --template 5

 License
 =======

-While AWX is commercial software, awx-cli is an open source project and we want to encourage contributions to it.
+While Tower is commercial software, tower-cli is an open source project and we want to encourage contributions to it.
 Specfically, this CLI project is licensed under the Apache2 license.
 You may do what you like with it, but we definitely welcome pull requests!

 Michael DeHaan
-(C) 2013, AnsibleWorks, Inc.
+(C) 2014, Ansible, Inc.